bparanj/Essential-TDD/book/RubyPlus/rails5quickly/lesson_5.markdown

 ### Step 2 ###

 What is the url helper we should use?
 We know we need to display the articles/new.html.erb page.
-We also know that the action that is executed is 'new' before new.html.erb is displayed.
+We also know that the action that is executed is *new* before new.html.erb is displayed.
 Take a look at the rails routes output:

 ![New Article URL Helper](./figures/new_article.png)

 The first column named Prefix gives us the URL helper we can use.
-We can either append 'url' or 'path' to the prefix.
+We can either append *url* or *path* to the prefix.
 Let's fill in the url helper to load the new page as follows:

 ```ruby
 <%= link_to 'New Article', new_article_path %>